Anacristina0914/GitHubIntro/README.md

 <h3 align="center">
 <img src="images/Step4.png" alt= “Step4” width="900" height="600">
 </h3>
-Feel free to go around and explore! we will use this soon for the exercises.
+Feel free to go around and explore!! we will use this soon for the exercises.